hhhhector/IndexReplication/README.md

    ```

 2. Open `procurement.ipynb` and run cells in order (data download may take upwards of an hour).
+  - Note: The project uses publicly available but not redistributable MSCI index data in the form of Excel files not present in the repo.
-3. See `analysis.ipynb` for replication steps and plots.
+4. See `analysis.ipynb` for replication steps and plots.

 ## Files / structure
 - `procurement.ipynb` — data collection / cleaning pipeline.